 Looking for a new TV?
 We've rounded up our top-rated LCD TVs across a range of screen sizes and pricing.

-It hasn't been that long since plasma was the preferred technology for larger screens, but LCD has quickly closed that gap with advances such as LED back-lighting and improvements in refresh rates.
+It hasn't been that long since plasma was the preferred technology for larger screens, but LCD has quickly closed that gap with advances such as LED backlighting and improvements in refresh rates.
+In fact, plasma is well on the wane, with even Panasonic saying that it'll finish making plasma TVs early next year.

-Smart TVs, too, has become the default, rather than a special feature.
+Smart TVs, too, have become the default rather than a special feature.
 As you'll see in this list of reviews, network capabilities are also getting more and more impressive, both from a home networking perspective and from a greater IPTV application landscape.

 Interestingly, 3D-ready TVs are now the norm as well, despite the continuing lukewarm reception to home 3D viewing from the public.
 A mix of active and passive 3D panels continues, with neither of the two technologies becoming a clear market leader.

-So with no further preamble, here's our recommend selection of LCD TVs, from 47-inches up to 55-inches.
+So with no further preamble, here's our recommended selection of LCD TVs in a wide variety of sizes and prices.